 Most home tests work like tests at the provider’s office.
 You collect the sample (by peeing in a cup, swabbing your genitals, or pricking your finger for a drop of blood.)
 You then send the samples to a lab, and the results come in a few days.

-When we talk about home testing, many people think of home testing for COVID and pregnancy—where you take the test and get results within several minutes.
+When we talk about home testing, many people think of tests for things like COVID or pregnancy—where you take the test and get results within several minutes.
 This type of test is called a self-test.
 Right now, only the rapid HIV test (done with an oral swab) and the new syphilis test (done with a drop of blood) provide these quick, at-home results.

 All other home STI tests involve collecting the samples yourself and sending them to a lab for analysis.
 Results can take a few days to a week or so once you’ve sent the sample back.
 This is called a self-collection test.
 There are also options for self-collection at a health care provider’s office, like a new self-collection test for cervical cancer.